BIMSBbioinfo/pigx_docs/pigx-chip-seq.md

 # Introduction

 PiGX ChIPseq is an analysis pipeline for preprocessing, peak calling and reporting for ChIP sequencing experiments.
 It is easy to use and produces high quality reports.
-The inputs are reads files from the sequencing experiment, and a configuration file which describes the experiment.
+The inputs are `fastq` files containing reads from the sequencing experiment, and a configuration file which describes the experiment.
 In addition to quality control of the experiment, the pipeline enables to set up multiple peak calling analysis and allows the generation of a UCSC track hub in an easily configurable manner.

-## What does it do

-- Quality control reads using fastQC and multiQC
-- Map reads to genome using Bowtie2
-- Call peaks for multiple combinations of samples using MACS2
-- Control reproducibility of experiments using IDR
-- Generate a UCSC track hub to view in Genome Browser

-## What does it output

-- QC reports
+## Workflow

+PiGx ChIPseq implements best practices for preprocessing and analysis of ChIPseq data.
+Figure 1 provides an overview of the different steps of the pipeline, as well as the outputs.

+First, raw reads are trimmed using [TrimGalore!][trimgalore] to ensure a minimum read quality, and removal of adapter sequences.
+Next, reads are aligned to a reference genome using [Bowtie2][bowtie2], and peaks are called for any combination of samples using [MACS2][macs2].
+The reproducibility of peaks among experiments is controlled using [IDR][idr].
+Coverage `bigWig` files are calculated for the aligned reads using [rtracklayer][rtracklayer], and peak files are converted to `bigBed` format files using `bedToBigBed`, to be integrated together into a UCSC track hub to be viewed in the [UCSC Genome Browser](https://genome.ucsc.edu/).
+Finally, quality metrics are calculated for the ChIP experiments, such as inter strand cross correlation and GC content, and signal profiles are calculated for genomic features using [genomation][genomation].
+Together with the frequency of reads in peaks and the distribution of peaks in genomic features these metrics are used to compile a custom ChIP quality control report.

+![PiGx ChIP-seq workflow](./figures/pigx-chipseq.svg)
+_Figure 1: An overview of the PiGx ChIPseq workflow_

+## Output

-- bam files
+- `BAM` files
-- bigwig files
+- `bigWig` files
-- narrowPeak files
+- Peak files (`narrowPeak`, `broadPeak`)
 - UCSC track hub folder

-## Pipeline workflow

-![PiGx ChIP-seq workflow](./figures/pigx-chipseq.svg)
-_Figure 1: An overview of the PiGx ChIP-seq workflow_
+- Read QC reports
+- ChIP QC Report

-# Install
+# Installation

 You can install this pipeline with all its dependencies using GNU Guix: